Stryker Hip Replacements

 The FDA 510(k) approval process

-The FDA has an approval process for new medical devices known as the Premarket Approval (PMA).
-This process requires that a new medical device undergo clinical testing in human patients according to stringent guidelines and that sufficient valid scientific evidence is presented that provides reasonable assurance that the device is safe and effective for its intended use.
-The FDA also has a subsection which allows certain devices to be exempt from clinical trials.
+Normally, the Food and Drug Administration requires that new medical devices undergo the Premarket Approval (PMA) process.
+Similar to new drug approvals, the PMA requires that a new medical device undergoes clinical testing in human patients according to stringent guidelines and that sufficient valid scientific evidence is presented that provides reasonable assurance that the device is safe and effective for its intended use.